 Answer: The CGC may deny, suspend or revoke a certification, or impose other disciplinary action on an individual NCG or NMG.
 The process for reviewing a complaint against an individual guardian is quite extensive and is not taken lightly.
 The process is outlined in detail in the CGC Rules and Regulations.

 How do I file a complaint about a NCG or NMG with CGC?

-Answer: Individuals wishing to file a complaint against a CGC certified National Certified Guardian or a National Master Guardian must provide evidence in writing of a violation of the National Guardianship Association Code of Ethics or Standards of Practice, including any change in status that affects their eligibility to be certified as defined in the CGC Rules and Regulations.
+Answer: Individuals wishing to file a complaint against a CGC certified National Certified Guardian or a National Master Guardian must provide evidence in writing of a violation of the National Guardianship Association Ethical Principles or Standards of Practice, including any change in status that affects their eligibility to be certified as defined in the CGC Rules and Regulations.
 CGC will not accept anonymous complaints.
 Letters of complaint should be addressed to the Executive Director, Center for Guardianship Certification, P.O.
 Box 5704, Harrisburg, Pennsylvania 17110.
-Complainants wishing to have a guardian removed from a case must contact the appointing court to determine that court's procedure for such a complaint.
+Complainants wishing to have a guardian removed from a case must contact the appointing court to determine that court’s procedure for such a complaint.